Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 Cradle cap is known medically as seborrhoeic dermatitis.
 The exact cause of it is not known, but it’s thought that many factors including the presence of Malassezia yeasts and immune response are associated with its development.

-You can take measures to gradually treat cradle cap at home, but you should never pick or scratch it.
+No. While you can take measures to gradually treat cradle cap at home, you should never pick or scratch it.
 When it comes to cradle cap, it's best to be patient and remember that although it looks uncomfortable, it’s not likely to harm your baby.